 Students who wish to leave campus early must either have a parent pre-approve (via a call to the attendance line) or apply for and be granted an early dismissal pass.
-Students leaving campus without an early dismissal pass or without signing out are subject to Saturday School or suspension.
+Students leaving campus without an early dismissal pass or without signing out at the front office are subject to Saturday School or suspension.